Where Can Americans Travel Right Now? A Country-by-country Guide

-Barbados reopened to tourists on July 12.
 Following several deaths due to the variant of COVID-19 detected in the UK, Barbados recently tightened its rules for entry.
-Now, all travelers will be required to take a COVID-19 test upon arrival and will have to quarantine for five days instead of three, Barbados' Prime Minister Mia Mottley announced in a press conference on Jan.
-27. The country is currently under curfew from 7 p.m. to 6 a.m.
+Now, all travelers will be required to take a COVID-19 test upon arrival and will have to quarantine for five to seven days instead of three, Barbados' Prime Minister Mia Mottley announced in a press conference on Jan.
+27.

 Barbados is encouraging visitors to move there for a year for the ultimate work from home experience.

-The government resumed issuing visas upon arrival for eligible nationalities — including the U.S. — on Sept.
-4 and requires passengers to be tested upon arrival for COVID-19 at their own expense, according to the U.S. Embassy in Bahrain.
+The government has resumed issuing visas upon arrival for eligible nationalities — including the U.S. — and requires passengers to be tested upon arrival for COVID-19 at their own expense, according to the U.S. Embassy in Bahrain.
 Passengers who test negative are not required to quarantine.
 Children under six are exempt from testing on arrival.

 Travelers who remain in Bahrain for 10 days or longer will be retested on the 10th day.

 U.S. travelers to Belarus are allowed to enter the country without any COVID-19 restrictions in place, according to the U.S. Embassy in Belarus.

 Travelers should expect to undergo temperature checks at the airport.